JvanKatwijk/qt-dab/README.md

  * the second selected one is the color for the "grid",
  * the third selected one is the color for the data line.

-The spectrum
+The spectrum scope and its displays
 -----------------------------------------------------------------------

 ![7.3](/res/read_me/spectrum-scope-a.png)
 ![7.3](/res/read_me/spectrum-scope-b.png)

+New in Qt-DAB 7.3.0 is that the spectrum of the NULL part of DAB fraes can be made visisble with the **carriers** button.

-The spectrum of the incoming DAB signal is shown.
+The "scope" shows thr spectrum of the incoming DAB signal.
+The width of the spectrum is app 1.5 MHz (the channel distance between successive DAB channels app 1.7Mhz).

 To the right of this spectrum, one sees the
 **signal constellation**, i.e. the mapping from the complex (i.e. "IQ") signals resulting from the decoder, onto their real and imaginary components.
 If the selector labeled "ncp" is set, the centerpoints of the 4 lobs is shown.